-Today, the majority of doctors and health officials reject the suggestion that MMR vaccine is associated with the development of autism in children.
+Today, most doctors and health officials reject the suggestion that MMR vaccine is associated with the development of autism in children.
 However, privately funded research continues to investigate the potential association between vaccines, including MMR vaccine, and the development of autism, inflammatory bowel disease and additional brain and immune system dysfunction in previously healthy children.

 In April 2019, the Informed Consent Action Network (ICAN), a non-profit which investigates the safety of medical procedures, pharmaceutical drugs and vaccines while educating the public on their right to informed consent of all medical procedures, received documentation from the Food and Drug Administration (FDA) in response to their Freedom of Information Act (FOIA) request for the clinical studies pertaining to the MMRII vaccine approval.

-The documents provided to ICAN revealed that only 8 pre-licensing clinical trials involving a total of 834 children who were followed for only 42 days were completed prior to MMRII vaccine licensing.
-Of the 8 studies, 3 studies of less than 350 children compared the MMRII vaccine to another vaccine.
-The remaining 5 studies compared health outcomes of children vaccinated with different lots of MMRII vaccine.
+The documents provided to ICAN revealed that only eight pre-licensing clinical trials involving a total of 834 children who were followed for only 42 days were completed prior to MMRII vaccine licensing.
+Of the eight studies, three studies of less than 350 children compared the MMRII vaccine to another vaccine.
+The remaining five studies compared health outcomes of children vaccinated with different lots of MMRII vaccine.

-In all 8 pre-clinical licensing studies, high rates of upper respiratory illness (55 percent) and gastrointestinal illness (40 percent) were reported, along with additional side effects which included fever, malaise, and measles-like rash.
+In all eight pre-clinical licensing studies, high rates of upper respiratory illness (55 percent) and gastrointestinal illness (40 percent) were reported, along with additional side effects which included fever, malaise, and measles-like rash.

 The MMRII and the MMR-V product inserts report the following: